Marie Curie EIF Research Fellow

 493

-Protein folding:: Defining a "standard" set of experimental conditions and a preliminary kinetic data set of two-state proteins
+Protein folding: defining a "standard" set of experimental conditions and a preliminary kinetic data set of two-state proteins.

-Protein Science
+Protein Sci

 (2005)